The National Electricity Law sets out the key responsibilities of the Panel namely:

 The only Power system security standards that are active under the National Electricity Rules are the Frequency operating standard for the Mainland and Tasmania.

 In April 2022 the Panel commenced the most recent Review of the frequency operating standard for Tasmania and the mainland.
-It is expected that the Panel will conclude this review by 7 April 2023.
+The Panel completed this review in April 2023.

 Plant standards